tirkarp/covid19-resource-library/mobility/facebook/README.md

 ## Movement Range

+_Update: Facebook has released a new version of the Movement Range Maps.
+Information below will be updated to match the new version soon._

 Movement Range Maps is a dataset that answers how populations are responding to physical distancing measures.
 It includes movement changes throughout March, April, and May 2020 starting from a baseline in February.

-This dataset have two different metrics: _Change in Movement_ and _Stay Put_.
-The _Change in Movement_ metric looks at how much people are moving around and compares it to a baseline period that predates most social distancing measures.
-The _Stay Put_ metric looks at the fraction of the population that appears to stay within a small area surrounding their home for an entire day.
+This dataset shows two different metrics:

+- **Change in Movement**: looks at how much people are moving around and compares it to a baseline period that predates most social distancing measures
+- **Stay Put**: looks at the fraction of the population that appears to stay within a small area surrounding their home for an entire day

-This dataset is publicly available [here](https://dataforgood.fb.com/docs/covid19).
+This dataset is publicly available on [Facebook Data for Good website](https://dataforgood.fb.com/docs/covid19).
 Data is released daily, and is available back till _March 1st, 2020_.

 ### Structure